SavoniaUAS/sami-analysis/README.md

 5. Install required R packages.

     There are two ways to achieve this.
 You can install the latest packages globally or install snapshot of packages to be used only in this project.
 Latest packages may not be backwards-compatible with packages used in this project and cause unexpected bugs.
 Pick one method first and try another method if the first one doesn't work.

-  - **Install required packages globally**
+  i. **Install required packages globally**

     You can install all packages to your R environment to be able to use in other projects.
 You can achieve this by running the following command in RStudio console.